Reading Informational Texts: Launching Expert Groups | EL Education Curriculum

 "We have probably seen parts of this word before, so which strategies could we use to determine the meaning of this word?"
 (Student responses may vary, but could include using known affixes or root words.)

 • Cover the 'tion.'
-Invite students to tell you in chorus what word is left (collaborate).
+Invite students to tell you in chorus what base word is left (collaborate).

 • Tell students collaborate means to cooperate or work with someone else.